YuxinMa/CNN-Face-recognition/README.md

 Applied PCA for dimensionality reduction; applied SVM and RF for classification to make comparison (Required)

-Constructed VGGNet-16 model with dropout layer preventing overfitting and trained with SGD+momentum optimizer.
+Constructed Xception and VGGNet-16 model and trained with SGD+momentum optimizer.
 Defined data generator for data augmentation.
-Evaluated the model with the accuracy of 88%
+Evaluated and compared two models with the higher accuracy of 97.1%

+Xception:
+Selecting 4,692 images as the training set (after data augmentation), 586 images as the validation set, and 587 images as the training set.
+A total of 300 epochs were trained, and finally the classification accuracy was 97.10%.

+VGGNet-16:
+Selecting 4,692 images as the training set (after data augmentation), 586 images as the validation set, and 587 images as the training set.
+A total of 300 epochs were trained, and finally the classification accuracy was 32.20%.